zentio/custom-integration-rest-example/README.md

 php composer.phar install
 ```

+### Configuration ###
+The data (i.e. basic auth info, customer data) used in this example service script can be configured by editing the yaml files inside the `data` folder.

 ### Run script ###

 You can run this service script by using php's built-in webserver with the below command.
 But you'll probably want to use something like Apache2 or nginx in production.